Read the interview with WFES here.

 What are the important O&M considerations to maintain efficient and profitable systems?

 For example, our smart solar tracker, NX Horizon is a pioneering technology that incorporated independent row architecture (distributed with no central line drive) and a self-powered design.
 The tracker operates with no parasitic load and can be commissioned as each array is installed, which speeds up installation time.
-The same design concept was incorporated into our storage solutions with our unmanned enclosure for the NX Drive and fast and easy to install/ service NX Flow.
+The same design concept was incorporated into our storage solution, NX Flow, which is fast and easy to install/ service.

 In the words of my colleague, Marty Rogers, who runs our global fleet of 19 GW on the service side of the house: “In many ways, the stakes are higher with storage O&M and the financial risks that must be managed are more difficult than in solar.
 Storage O&M is significantly more complicated than its solar sibling—involving a broader range of components and subsystems as well as power distribution and load management issues—and requires a higher level of technical training and expertise among the workforce as well.”

 What future opportunities do you see for large and small-scale solar projects in the MENA region?

 Renewable energy investment is scaling across the MENA region, with population increases, economic development, and an increasing need for electricity generation driving further market growth.
 Many countries in the area are increasingly facing the diminishing returns of subsidizing and maintaining oil and other fossil fuel-based energy infrastructure, especially when compared to the decreasing cost of renewables.
 The region is also optimally suited for solar PV production, where we can provide the leading solar trackers, storage, software and services offerings.